Gradle Enterprise is now Develocity. Learn more about our rebrand here.

-EU-U.S. Data Privacy Program Framework (DPF), the UK Extension to the EU-US DPF, and the Swiss-U.S. Privacy Shield Framework
+EU-U.S. Data Privacy Program Framework (DPF), the UK Extension to the EU-US DPF, and the Swiss-U.S. Data Privacy Framework

 Gradle complies with the EU-U.S. Data Privacy Framework (DPF), the UK Extension to the EU-US DPF and the Swiss-U.S. Data Privacy Framework (together, the “Data Privacy Framework” or “DPF”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom (including Gibraltar) and Switzerland to the United States.
 Under DPF, Gradle shall be subject to liability in cases of onward transfers of personal information to third parties, however Gradle is required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Gradle has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+Gradle has further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism Data Privacy Framework Services, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
 This service is provided free of charge to you.

 Address: 2261 Market Street #4081, San Francisco, CA 94114, United States | Danckelmannstr.
 21, 14059, Berlin, Germany

 If you are located in the United Kingdom, you may use the following information to contact our United Kingdom-Based Member Representative: